oysandvik94/curl.nvim/README.md

 {
-  -- Table of strings to specify default headers to be included in each request, i.e. "-i" default_flags = { }, mappings = {
+  -- Table of strings to specify default headers to be included in each request, i.e. "-i" default_flags = { },
+  -- Specify an alternative curl binary that will be used to run curl commands -- String of either full path, or binary in path curl_binary = nil, mappings = {
       execute_curl = "<CR>"
   }